KasparEtter/ef1p/pages/email/email.md

     A whole industry has developed around this value proposition.
-    Since building a reputation as a trustworthy email sender yourself is too much of a struggle for most Internet users and companies, the restriction mentioned in the previous bullet point isn't much of a problem in practice.
+    Since building a reputation as a trustworthy email sender yourself is too much of a struggle for most Internet users and companies, the port restriction mentioned in the previous bullet point isn't much of a problem in practice.
   - **User authentication**:
     Email service providers are incentivized to protect their reputation because users would no longer use their service if emails are no longer delivered reliably.